knownorigin/ko-engineering-interview/resources/COINGECKO.md

 ## Description

-We work in crypto, and heavily use 3rd party APIs so I would like you to retrieve some crypto data from a 3rd party.
+We work in crypto, and heavily use 3rd party APIs so we would like you to retrieve some crypto data from a 3rd party.

 e.g., an example of the bitcoin price can be seen here - https://api.coingecko.com/api/v3/coins/markets?vs_currency=usd&ids=bitcoin